 - Secondly, if we want that our chord progression is two chords long, then we should pick ii, IV, V, or vii0 as our second chord, and we can skip the next step.
 Alternatively, if we want a progression of at least three chords long, then we should pick iii or vi as our second chord.

 - Thirdly, we can add as many chords to our chord progression as we want from these chords: ii, iii, IV, V, vi, or vii0.
 However, we should not take a chord we already have in our progression, and we should end our progression on an ii, IV, V, or vii0 chord.

 An example of a chord progression that we can make with these three steps is I-IV-vi-V.

-Making a Simple Minor Key Chord Progression in Three Steps
+Making a Basic Minor Key Chord Progression in Three Steps

-We can make a simple minor key chord progression in three steps or less, which have many similarities with the major key version.
+We can make a basic minor key chord progression in three steps or less, which have many similarities with the major key version.
 These three steps are: